"Dunphy's" is a pub once owned by Thomas

-Canal, the procession hangs a right onto Phibsborough at this
+hangs a right at "Dunphy's corner"

 In addition to the gruesome thoughts elicited by this memory,